Proofs¶

 Over macro-free terms, collecting occurrences is simply equivalent to

 looking at the subterms.
-However, if some macros occur in t
+However, if some macros occur in t,

-, we need to look through all
+typically input@ts or output@ts, we need to look through all

-the actions that may have happened before ts
+the actions that may have happened before ts to look for

 occurrences.